Social wellness

 Central Okanagan Poverty Reduction Strategy

-The City of Kelowna is developing the Central Okanagan Poverty and Wellness Strategy (COPAWS) in partnership with the Regional District of Central Okanagan, the City of West Kelowna, and the districts of Lake Country and Peachland.
+In 2023, the City of Kelowna completed the Central Okanagan Poverty and Wellness Strategy (COPAWS) in partnership with the Regional District of Central Okanagan, the City of West Kelowna, and the districts of Lake Country and Peachland.

 The strategy calls for creation of a governance structure and infrastructure designed to support, guide and coordinate poverty-reduction efforts in the Central Okanagan.
 With guidance from those who have directly experienced poverty and/or homelessness in our region, it includes tactics to improve access to transportation, housing, health and wellness, food, and financial resources.
 It also seeks to address inclusion and community belonging challenges by facilitating participation in community recreation, promoting diversity and accessibility, and creating welcoming places.